imadselka/flutterApp/README.md

 # NOTE : YOU NEED AN EMULATOR.

-If you dont have an emulator or you are new make sure to check out fullter docs : https://docs.flutter.dev/get-started/install
+If you dont have an emulator or you are new make sure to check out flutter docs : https://docs.flutter.dev/get-started/install